metinogurlu/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 23: August 12, 2020

+**Today's Progress**: Decided to create new weather app today.
+I picked a very cool design on dribble and I started with #reactjs and #nextjs to this project.
+I built layout for now

+**Thoughts:** Super excited for tomorrow 😍

 ### Day 22: August 11, 2020

 **Today's Progress**: Learned Sass today and finally ready to work with React.